nginxinc/nginx-loadbalancer-kubernetes/docs/http/http-installation-guide.md

 - Plus Dashboard enabled, used for testing, monitoring, and visualization of the Solution working.
 - The `http` context is used for MultiCluster Loadbalancing, for HTTP/S processing, Split Clients ratio, and prometheus exporting.
 - Plus KeyValue store is configured, to hold the dynamic Split ratio metadata.
-- Plus Zone Sync on Port 9001 is configured, to synchronize the dynamic KVstore data between multiple NGINX LB Servers.
+- Plus Zone Sync on Port 9001 is configured, to synchronize the dynamic KeyVal data between multiple NGINX LB Servers.

 <br/>